-With a 360-degree beam angle and a high lumens output, a LED Corn bulb provides optimal illumination to all commercial and industrial buildings.
+With a 360-degree beam angle and a high lumens output, an LED corn bulb provides optimal illumination to all commercial and industrial buildings.
 It is often used to replace aging high bay fixture lamps, post top lights, shoebox area lights, and security barn lights.
 It provides limitless applications in retrofitting any traditional light fixtures in damp, wet or even hazardous locations.

 Corn lamps have higher lumen maintenance than High-Pressure Sodium (HPS) bulb.
 What does that mean?
 The LED lamp maintains a majority of its brightness throughout its lifetime, while a metal halide bulb quickly loses its lumens over time (up to 30% after only 5,000 hrs of usage.).